 In addition, analyzing the participants' behaviour is a complex task as it involves understanding their concrete actions and thoughts that they verbally explain.
 We made sure to annotate only behaviours that were made explicit by either actions or words.
 This means that our results do not contain implicit actions or intentions that developers might have had in their minds, but that were never vocalized.

-Finally, while the 13 participants were recruited at once, at the end of the analysis, we believed we had achieved a good level of information saturation.
-In other words, we do not believe more participants would have provided us with more relevant data.
+Finally, while the 13 participants were recruited at once, at the end of the analysis, we believed we had achieved information saturation.
+We do not believe more participants would have provided us with more relevant data due to the very low number of new codes that were emerging while analyzing the last videos.
+In other words, we believe we have observed all different types of behaviors from the developers, at least the ones that could be triggered given our experimental setup.
+There was no need for more data collection.
 Nevertheless, as we recommended to researchers, replications of this work with a different set of participants and tasks may bring different perspectives on how developers engineer test cases.

 The observation notes and the final codebook are available for inspection in our appendix~\cite{appendix}.
 Note that we do not share the raw videos of the participants as (i) we did not ask for their permissions, (ii) some videos contain private information (e.g., their e-mails or chat applications appear for a few seconds).